SegiH/VerjIO_Excel_Report_Generator/README.md

 8. Valid alignment styles can be found in alignmentStylesObject defined in createStyleFormat().

 9. When checking the return value of createExcelReport(), if the call to createExcelReport() is made from a client side function, the result array returned by createExcelReport() must be passed down to the client control that called the server side function.
-Otherwise, the user will not see the result of the report being generated.
+Otherwise, the user will not see the result message.
 In the server side function that gets called from the client, the call to createExcelReport() might look like this:

        // Part of the logic from the server side function generateKPIReport() that gets called from the client side var result=createExcelReport(excelReportObj);